Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Wollongong - West is below the national average.
-The median income is $45,231 while the average income stands at $61,814.
-This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $50,935 (median) and $69,609 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Wollongong - West rank modestly between the 39th and 41st percentiles.
-Income brackets indicate that the largest segment comprises 31.0% earning $1,500 - 2,999 weekly (5,393 residents), which aligns with the surrounding region where this cohort likewise represents 29.9%.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows income in Wollongong - West is below the national average.
+The median income is $45,231 while the average stands at $61,814.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average is $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Wollongong - West would be approximately $50,935 (median) and $69,609 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Wollongong - West rank modestly between the 39th and 41st percentiles.
+Income brackets indicate that the largest segment comprises 31.0% earning $1,500-$2,999 weekly (5,401 residents), aligning with the surrounding region where this cohort likewise represents 29.9%.
 Housing affordability pressures are severe in Wollongong - West, with only 81.2% of income remaining, ranking at the 39th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income